KodeLaPatate/KodeRequests/README.md

 # ✔️✔️✔️ This repo is deprecated for now. ✔️✔️✔️

-✔️ This project will create new accounts and verify the accounts using the email address. ✔️ ✔️ You could also use it to spam room kahoot ✔️
+✔️ You could also use it to spam room kahoot ✔️

 ✔️ Twitch follow bot added.
 (08/21/2022) ✔️